 Within these, you can get light truck tyres, which we always recommend.
 There’s also some grey areas today, with tyres like the Toyo Open Country RT almost being a hybrid between a mud terrain and all terrain, but inevitably you’ll have to pick a tyre within this range of 3.

-Take everyone’s opinions with a grain of salt
+Take everyone’s opinion with a grain of salt

 When it comes to buying new tyres, chances are you have a reasonable idea of what is out there.
 One of the first things people do is ask their mates and look online for reviews on different tyres.
 This is fine, but remember, people have conflicting opinions, and you need to make your own decision.